ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="937" height="414" alt="image" src="https://github.com/user-attachments/assets/c056749f-25d5-4cf0-bf2e-4792909a3f9f" />

 <img width="985" height="271" alt="image" src="https://github.com/user-attachments/assets/807435cd-bd19-405e-b5b4-7e3b6ce39633" />

+innerhtml : Changes or reads the content inside the HTML element.

 - Unlike the previous lab we can see only one result is found when we search this is because it is using the innerhtml not the document.write.
 - document.write ---> When we reload it replaces the whole page with the new input given.